Admissions Information

 • There is no additional funding application required.

-• We do not offer funding for the MS- coursework only (seminar, paper, project)
+• We do not offer funding for the Master of Materials Engineering (M.M.E.) degree program.

 No. We do not require GRE for our application.
 Submitting GRE scores does not increase the likelihood of admission and not submitting scores does not hinder your admission review.